ratwolfzero/hopalong_python/README.md

 ### Image Pixel and Color Mapping

-In both versions of the programm (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
+In both versions of the program (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
 However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
 Instead, they are mapped to integer pixel coordinates on the image.
 The mapping is handled by scale factors using the image size and trajectory extents (min, max values).
 For the very details you can consult the function "compute_trajectory_and_image" in the code.

 ### Pixel Hit Counts